If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 Ultimate Direction Race Vest 5.0 (men), Race Vesta 5.0 (women)

-This is a great running vest/backpack for those who are looking to stash a little gear or bring a little hydration without the sense that you’re wearing anything extra at all.
+This is the latest update to a great running vest/backpack for those who are looking to stash a little gear or bring a little hydration without a ton of bulk.
 The close fit of this vest means there’s no bouncing, and the bungee compression on the outside is the perfect place to stash that soaked shirt you’re changing out of—giving it a chance to dry.
 Even better, the low profile on this pack still fits well under most outer layer shell jackets.
+There may be hydration packs that can store more than this 6L vest, but they’ll all feel much bulkier and create more sweat.

 Buff Lightweight Merino Wool